vele616/monorepo/packages/jobboard/website/content/jobs/head-of-channel-sales-dach-aircall-jIkec.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/aircall"
 companyWebsite: "http://aircall.io/"
-summary: "Aircall intends to hire a new head of channel sales.
+summary: "Aircall intends to hire a new Head of Channel Sales.
 If you have 5 years or more of experience in the SaaS or telecom industry, consider applying."
 summaryBackup: "To apply as a head of channel sales at Aircall, you preferably need to have some knowledge of: #css, #management, #sales."
-featured: 20
+featured: 14
 ---

 Aircall is on a mission to revolutionize the business phone industry!